BenjaminRains/mdc_analytics/scripts/validation/procedurelog/docs/business_logic_procedurelog.md

 3. DateComplete field should only be populated when ProcStatus = 2 (Completed)

+### Status Transition Findings
+Analysis revealed significant deviations from the documented business rules:

+1. **DateComplete field misuse**:
+   - The DateComplete field is populated for 100% of Treatment Planned procedures, contradicting rule #3 above
+   - This suggests a data entry practice different from documented rules

+2. **Extended transition periods**:
+   - Completed procedures remain in status for 57-420 days (avg: 242.5 days)
+   - Other statuses show extreme values (up to 739,306 days - over 2,000 years)
+   - This indicates likely date handling issues or improper default dates

+3. **Status permanence issue**:
+   - The extreme "days in status" values suggest procedures may not progress through expected status transitions
+   - Terminal statuses (3, 4, 5, 7) appear to be correctly used as permanent states

 ### Payment Processing Rules
 1. Collection expectation varies by procedure category:
    - Diagnostic procedures: Often $0 fee or write-offs expected